thingsboard/thingsboard.github.io/docs/pe/user-guide/rbac.md

 supervisors-add-dashboard-group:
     0:
         image: /images/user-guide/security/rbac/supervisors-add-dashboard-group-1-pe.png
-        title: 'Navigate to the Groups tab in the Dashboards page and click plus button to create new entity group.
+        title: 'Navigate to the "Groups" tab in the "Dashboards" page and click "plus" icon to create new dashboard group.
 Input the name of your dashboard group.
-In our case it’s Supervisor Dashboards.
+In our case it’s "Supervisor Dashboards".
 Click on the "Add" button;'
     1:
         image: /images/user-guide/security/rbac/supervisors-add-dashboard-group-2-pe.png
         title: 'Dashboard group "Supervisor Dashboards" has been created.'

-create-generic-role:
+supervisors-create-generic-role:
     0:
         image: /images/user-guide/security/rbac/supervisors-create-two-roles-1-pe.png
-        title: 'Create new generic role;'
+        title: 'Create new generic role.
+Fill in all required fields and click "Add";'
     1:
         image: /images/user-guide/security/rbac/supervisors-create-two-roles-2-pe.png
         title: 'New generic role has been created.'

-create-group-role:
+supervisors-create-group-role:
     0:
         image: /images/user-guide/security/rbac/supervisors-create-two-roles-3-pe.png
-        title: 'Create new group role;'
+        title: 'Create new group role.
+Fill in all required fields and click "Add";'
     1:
         image: /images/user-guide/security/rbac/supervisors-create-two-roles-4-pe.png
         title: 'New group role has been created.'